Carol Bundy: Murders

-Arrest and Trial
+Arrest and trial

-Carol Bundy was arrested on August 11, 1980 at her home in Burbank.
+Bundy was arrested on August 11, 1980, at her home in Burbank.
+Clark was arrested the same day.
 Two days later, she was arraigned for the murder of John Robert Murray and held without bail.

 Sealed documents of a court session on September 18 of that year revealed that Bundy killed Murray in an effort to prevent him from going to authorities after she told him that her roommate, Douglas Clark, committed the Sunset slayings.
 She also told the court that she had to cut off his head to prevent the bullets being traced back to her.
-Co-workers of Bundy testified that she confessed to being present during one of the murders and helped dump the body afterwards.
+Co-workers of Bundy testified that she confessed to being present during the murder of a young woman and helped dump her body afterwards.

-On May 2, 1983, she pleaded guilty in Los Angeles County Superior Court to the murders of Murray in 1980 and an unidentified prostitute found in 1981.
+On May 2, 1983, Bundy pleaded guilty in Los Angeles County Superior Court to the murders of Murray in 1980 and of the unidentified woman whose skeleton was found in 1981.
 Her plea came as a surprise to prosecutors, as Bundy had originally pleaded not guilty and not guilty by reason of insanity.
-Though no bargain was made, by pleading guilty, the district attorney could not prove special circumstances; a requirement for life without the possibility of parole.
+Though no bargain was made, by pleading guilty, the district attorney could not prove special circumstances, a requirement for life without the possibility of parole.
 Prosecutors had already agreed to remove the death penalty upon Bundy testifying against Clark during his trial.
+For his part in the crimes, Clark was sentenced to death but died of natural causes on death row on October 11, 2023.

-On May 31, 1983, she was sentenced to 52 years to life; 27 years to life for the murder of Murray, and another 25 years to life, to be served consecutively, for assisting in the death of a prostitute.
+On May 31, 1983, Bundy was sentenced to 52 years to life: 27 years to life for the murder of Murray, and another 25 years to life, to be served consecutively, for assisting in the death of the unidentified female.

+Death

-She died in prison from heart failure on December 9, 2003, at the age of 61.
+Bundy died in prison from heart failure at the Central California Women's Facility on December 9, 2003, at the age of 61.